What to do in Austin when it rains – the perfect guide

 Emmer and Rye

 An entire farm-to-table restaurant that has a different menu each day.
-I love their seasonal options and the great rainy day surprise it brings.
-Served dim sum style this is a great restaurant to bring friends to.
+I love their seasonal options and the great rainy day surprise they bring.
+Served dim sum style, this is a great restaurant to bring friends to.
 Do be aware it has a higher price tag than other options on this list!